 brain cells are dying.
 Call 911 or get to a hospital FAST.

 Nationally Recognized Stroke Care

-recognized as a 5-star facility by hospital consumer ratings organizations.
+as a 5-star facility by hospital consumer ratings organizations.

 In order to be certified as a Primary Stroke Center by the Joint Commission,